folkertvanheusden/Kaboem/README.md

 make
 ```
 The executable will then named 'kaboem'.
+When invoked, it runs in "full screen"-mode.
+To get it in a window, run it with the "-w" switch.

 Please note that this software is not even an alpha version.
 Work in progress!